Amitdahiya08/TravelNest/README.md

 ## Contributing
-    We welcome contributions some of the issues are given below !.
+We welcome contributions You can Fork the repo and start contributing to it . some of the issues are given below !.
 1. You can contribute to improve frontend
 2. Search button need backend functionality
 3. New Listing Form need a space to add category for new listing